ibm-cloud-docs/openshift/storage-cos-install.md

-If you want to use the plug-in in a cluster with both RHEL and RHCOS worker nodes, make sure you install or update the plug-in to at least version `2.2.40`.
+If you want to use the plug-in in a cluster with both RHEL and RHCOS worker nodes, make sure that you install or update the plug-in to at least version `2.2.40`.
 {: note}